a-tanikd/a-tanikd/README.md

 ### Hi there 👋

-I’m a japanese software engineer, livining in Osaka, Japan.
+I’m a Japanese software engineer, livining in Osaka, Japan.
 I'm learning web development to get a job as a web engineer!

 <a href="https://github.com/anuraghazra/github-readme-stats">